dtcenter/MET/docs/Users_Guide/appendixA.rst

 a regular grid.

 While MET's point2grid tool does support some satellite data inputs, it is limited.
-Using python embedding is another option for handling new datasets not supported natively by MET.
+Using Python embedding is another option for handling new datasets not supported natively by MET.
+See :numref:`_appendixF` for more details on Python embedding.

 Q. How do I choose a time slice in a NetCDF file?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^